 Imaging studies

-When growth is abnormal, bone age x-ray should be the first test.
-Bone age is determined from an x-ray of the left hand (by convention) and can provide an estimate of remaining growth potential and help predict adult height.
+When growth is abnormal, bone age radiograph should be the first test.
+Bone age is determined from a radiograph of the left hand (by convention) and can provide an estimate of remaining growth potential and help predict adult height.

-Evaluating the pituitary gland with MRI may be indicated to rule out tumors and structural anomalies in suspected hypogonadotropic hypogonadism.
+Evaluating the pituitary gland with MRI may be indicated to exclude tumors and structural anomalies in suspected hypogonadotropic hypogonadism.

 For girls with primary amenorrhea, a pelvic ultrasound can be performed to identify the presence of a uterus.
-If the uterus is absent, a karyotype and testosterone analysis are done to evaluate for chromosomal abnormalities.
-A 46,XY karyotype may indicate 5-alpha-reductase deficiency or complete androgen insensitivity syndrome, and a 46,XX karyotype may indicate müllerian agenesis.
+If the uterus is absent, a karyotype and testosterone level are performed to evaluate for chromosomal abnormalities.
+A 46,XY karyotype may indicate 5-alpha-reductase deficiency or complete androgen insensitivity syndrome (with clinical phenotype as well as testosterone and dihydrotestosterone levels distinguishing further); and a 46,XX karyotype may indicate müllerian agenesis.
 If the uterus and breast development are present, an outflow tract obstruction is more likely.

 Genetic testing

-About one third of cases of hypogonadotropic hypogonadism are genetic, and Kallman syndrome is the most common cause (see Secondary hypogonadism).
+About half of cases of hypogonadotropic hypogonadism are genetic (5), and Kallman syndrome is the most common cause (see Secondary hypogonadism).
 If other pituitary hormone deficiencies are noted, specific genetic abnormalities may be present (eg, PROP1).

 Diagnosis references

-1. 1.
-Varimo T, Miettinen PJ, Känsäkoski J, et al: Congenital hypogonadotropic hypogonadism, functional hypogonadotropism or constitutional delay of growth and puberty?
+3. Varimo T, Miettinen PJ, Känsäkoski J, et al. Congenital hypogonadotropic hypogonadism, functional hypogonadotropism or constitutional delay of growth and puberty?
 An analysis of a large patient series from a single tertiary center.
-Hum Reprod 32(1):147-153, 2017. doi: 10.1093/humrep/dew294
+Hum Reprod.
+2017;32(1):147-153. doi: 10.1093/humrep/dew294

 Treatment of Delayed Puberty

-If boystestosterone levels are measured several weeks or months later to differentiate temporary from permanent deficiency; an increase to pubertal levels suggests the deficiency was temporary rather than permanent.
+After the course is complete, treatment is stopped, and testosterone levels are measured several weeks or months later to differentiate temporary from permanent deficiency; an increase to pubertal levels suggests the deficiency was temporary rather than permanent.
+If testosterone levels are not higher than the initial value and/or pubertal development does not continue after completion of treatment, a second course of low-dose treatment can be given.

 Key Points

-• Do a bone age x-ray as part of initial evaluation.
+Do a bone age radiograph as part of initial evaluation.

-• Pituitary imaging, pelvic ultrasonography in girls, and genetic testing may be done to diagnose cause.
+Pituitary imaging, pelvic ultrasound in girls, and genetic testing may be performed to diagnose cause.